• Skip to primary navigation

 A resale membership is a membership that is sold by an existing member rather than from Thousand Trails directly.
 Memberships are transferable for a fee and with some stipulations.
 If you are interested in saving money on a Thousand Trails membership then we highly recommend purchasing resale.
 Since there are so many different memberships and the process is not very well documented we recommend Campground Membership Outlet for resale memberships.

-Want the current list of available resale memberships from Campground Membership Outlet?
+Want the up-to-date list of available resale memberships from Campground Membership Outlet?

 Why are there so many different memberships?